lambdaisland/hiccup/README.md

 - Insert pre-rendered HTML with `[::hiccup/unsafe-html "your html"]`
 - Convert multi-word attributes to the appropriate case, matching Reagent + React's behaviour (`:tab-index -> "tabIndex"`; `"fontStyle" -> "font-style"`); you should be able to use `:kebab-case` keywords and get what you expect

+These features make its behavior closely follow how Hiccup works in Reagent, reducing cognitive overhead when doing cross-platform development.

 <!-- installation -->
 ## Installation